Awhi Tower: Public Interactive Sound Installation

-Awhi Tower – Embracing, Transmitting, Amplifying was a site specific interactive work located in a derelict 100 year old water tower at the Nathan Homestead in Manurewa, South Auckland.
+Awhi Tower was a 2018 site-specific interactive work located in a derelict 100-year-old water tower at the Nathan Homestead in Manurewa, South Auckland.

 It was a collaboration with All Day Breakfast, funded by the Manurewa Local Board.

 Nathan Homestead staff cleared the area and created a bright new path to the Tower.
-AwhiWorld turned the tower into an interdimensional sound transmitting device that was triggered by movement in its surrounds.
+AwhiWorld turned the tower into an interdimensional sound transmitting device that was triggered by movement in its surroundings.